-There are two types of History pseudo-state defined in UML: shallow and deep history.
-A shallow History sub-state is used to represent the most recently active sub-state of a Composite State; this pseudo-state does not recurse into this sub-state's active configuration, should one exist.
+There are two types of History pseudostate defined in UML: shallow and deep history.
+A shallow History sub-state is used to represent the most recently active sub-state of a Composite State; this pseudostate does not recurse into this sub-state's active configuration, should one exist.
 A single connector can be used to depict the default shallow History state, in case the Composite State has never been entered.

 A deep History sub-state, in contrast, reflects the most recent active configuration of the Composite State.
 This includes active sub-states of all regions, and recurses into those sub-states' active sub-states, should they exist.
-At most one deep history and one shallow history can dwell within a composite state.
-You can reassign a shallow History substate as a deep History substate using the 'Advanced' element context menu.
+Only one deep history and one shallow history can existl within a composite state.
+You can reassign a shallow History sub-state as a deep History sub-state using the 'Advanced' element context menu.